-Oh my gosh that reminds me – whoever commented telling me to give him frozen peas so he’d eat his vegetables is a friggin’ genius!
+Oh my gosh that reminds me – whoever commented telling me to give him frozen peas so he’d eat his vegetables is a genius!
 We finally gave in, much like the parents who invented this technique (how close to the cliff must they have been to try feeding their kids FROZEN PEAS when nothing else was working?) and he had three servings for dinner the other night.
 It was frozen peas, all along.

 Start by rinsing then draining 1-1/2lbs blueberries.
-This is when having a Costco membership comes in handy! ;)

-Onto zee crisp topping, which is made even CRUNCHIER thanks to the addition of Fisher Naturals sliced almonds in the mix, which toast up and get even nuttier and crunchier in the oven.
+Onto the crisp topping, which is made even CRUNCHIER thanks to the addition of Fisher Naturals sliced almonds in the mix, which toast up and get even nuttier and crunchier in the oven.
 I’ve always have a bag in the pantry.

 Let the crisp sit and thicken for 15-20 minutes then scoop and enjoy!